rutar-academic/rutar.org/content/writing/how_to_build_a_personal_webpage_from_scratch.md

   While it is possible (and not too difficult) to host your own static site server, it is typically easiest to use static site hosting.
   I use [Cloudflare Pages](https://pages.cloudflare.com/).
   You might also be interested in [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).

-In this article, I will present the maing

 ## Website Templating with Zola
 The Zola webpage has a nice [article](https://www.getzola.org/documentation/getting-started/overview/) on getting started with Zola.